Samsung/ONE-vscode/docs/HowToInstall.md

 ### workspace

-Prepare workspace according to [doc](https://code.visualstudio.com/docs/editor/workspaces).
-ONE-vscode has been devloped based on workspace.
+Prepare workspace according to the [document](https://code.visualstudio.com/docs/editor/workspaces).
+ONE-vscode has been developed based on workspace.

 ## How to install?